Hazelfire/thesis/index.md

 - Multithreaded support
 - Whether it has an IDE
 - When it was first released.
-- It's latest release
+- Its latest release

+A lot of these features (such as the logic, truth value etc) require explanations as to what they refer to.
+These explanations will be included within the tool.
+This allows people unfamiliar to the field to learn what the components of ITPs are and why they are important.

+Some Newer ITPs were not included in the dataset, such as Lean, F* and Idris.
-Newer ITPs are added manually to the dataset.
+These were added manually to the dataset.

 The systematic literature review we source our data from however, is already out of date for the latest release of its provers.
 As of such, we have a python